 The cost of attendance is what it costs the student to live and go to school for 9 months.
 This not only includes the direct costs of tuition, fees, room and board, but also books, transportation, and personal expenses.

 It's very important to note that the cost of attendance is not a bill.
-The cost of attendance is a figure used by Student Financial Services when awarding aid.
+The cost of attendance is a larger figure used by Student Financial Services when

 Fall semester bills are mailed and eBilled in early July with an early August due date.
 Spring semester bills are due in mid-November with a mid-December due date.